laxmikant-ainapure/upcxx/docs/implementation-defined.md

   // in the omp barrier the master can't respond to rpc's.
 So we cant reply to
   // our buddy's message and therefor will delay the buddy's sending
   // thread from making it to the omp barrier.
 And if our buddy is in the same
-  // situtation with respect to our message then we deadlock.
+  // situation with respect to our message then we deadlock.
 }

 ```

-Unfortunately we have no obvious fix for this sceanario.
+Unfortunately we have no obvious fix for this scenario.
 There are two separate
 runtimes blocking for conditions that can only be satisfied by the other
 runtime making progress.
 The user must ensure this doesn't happen by either
 breaking the cyclic dependencies, or carefully quiescing the activity of one
 runtime before blocking in the another.

-Another deadlock issue can arrise from failing to discharge personas before
+Another deadlock issue can arise from failing to discharge personas before
 they cease to be attentive:

 ```